Teorija/PgEditor/README.md

 While starting to write my game using Python and PyGame I decided to manage my maps using a tile based system.
 When I was writting the code to describe the map I came to the realization that hard coding the map would be tedious and time consuming.
 This lead me to develop my first sub-project for the game, a map maker/level editor.

-The map maker application "PgEditor"

-### Usage

-Upon loading the application a default map size and name are initialized.

 ### Version 1.0 - Current Features

 - create new map